robertjhull/robertjhull/README.md

-Full-stack web developer currently looking for a junior developer position around Sacramento or the Bay Area.
+Full-stack web developer currently looking for a junior developer position around Sacramento or the Bay Area (also open to remote work).

 **Languages**: JavaScript/TypeScript, Python, C#, C++